not-fl3/macroquad/README.md

 In 0.3 macroquad all draw calls are always, automatically batched.

-draw_whatever(); will always do a `quad_gl` call, basically appending some vertices to some already existing gpu buffer to be rendered later.
+draw_whatever(); will always do a `quad_gl` call, appending some vertices to some already existing gpu buffer to be rendered later.
 This takes into account materials, textures etc, making new buffers when needed.

 So this is basically a dynamic batching for all the meshes all the time.
-Which is fine when most of the meshes are 2D sprites with the same textures, but it do not work for 3d or more complicated 2d scenes at all.
+Which is fine when most meshes are 2D sprites with the same textures, but it does not work for 3d or more complicated 2d scenes.

-So the main goal for 0.4 macroquad: allow dynamic, static and no batching for draw calls.
+The main goal: allow dynamic, static and no batching for draw calls.

 So far the idea is: